Foundation Priority Programmes (FPP)

 3 Priority Programmes will have a Medical Education-themed incentive attached the the F2 year, in addition to the the leadership incentive for the F1 year (as above).
 During FY2 successful applicants will:

-• be actively involved in the postgraduate education department
+• be able to develop their educational leadership skills by being actively involved in the postgraduate education department

-• attend the weekly medical education meeting and be involved in the education away days
+• be given the opportunity to attend the medical education meeting and be involved in the education away days.

-• take a lead role in the organisation and implementation of the F1 and F2 teaching programme as well as Grand rounds
+• take a lead role in the organisation and quality improvement of the F1 and F2 teaching programme.

-• have a strategic role in enhancing medical education throughout YDH with consideration made to running courses
+• have a strategic role in enhancing medical education throughout YDH and improving the offer to their peers.

 Please see the full Programme list for details of the rotations - the Programme preference numbers are below.